timsanty/SL_mini_app/StujoReview.md

 	* Review:0 Code is in the views directly
 * Authorization
 	* Expectation: Authorization scheme is well-thought out and used correctly.
-	* Review:-- Authentication is used but authorization appears missing on favorites, I was not able to test because the app has errors on Heroku
+	* Review:0 Authentication is impl via Devise
 * API
 	*  Expectation: An API call was made.
 	* Review:++ Google maps and street lamp